Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 \subsection{Fontaine's period rings}

-Fontaine achieved a classification of the $p$-adic representations of the absolute Galois group $G_E$ of a finite extension $E/\mathbb{Q}_p$.
-His classifier relies on rings such as $\BdR$ and $\Bcris$.
+Fontaine has classified the $p$-adic representations of the absolute Galois group $G_E$ of a finite extension $E/\mathbb{Q}_p$.
+His classifier relies on period rings such as $\BdR$ and $\Bcris$.
 In this subsection, we outline the construction of these two rings and review the formal group setting.
-The original constructions can be found in \cite{Fon94} and in \cite{Col02} for the tensorial generalization.
+The original constructions can be found in \cite{Fon94}, and in \cite{Col02} for the tensorial generalization.
 To coincide with our situation, we work directly in the particular case of $E = L$.